DariuszPorowski/mkdocs-file-filter-plugin/README.md

 It is possible to exclude and include.
 For example, you could exclude `*` but include `*.md`.
 **Include** has higher priority over exclude.

-## gitignore
+## mkdocsignore

-Setting `gitignore` to `true` will ignore files if `git` ignores them.[^1] (This defaults to `false` if omitted.)
+Setting `mkdocsignore` to `true` will ignore files if `git` ignores them.[^1] (This defaults to `false` if omitted.)

 ---

-[^1]: Some environments like [`tox`](https://tox.readthedocs.io/), do not pass on the `HOME` environment variable by default. `git` uses `HOME` to expand configurations like `excludesfile = ~/.gitignore`.
+[^1]: Some environments like [`tox`](https://tox.readthedocs.io/), do not pass on the `HOME` environment variable by default. `git` uses `HOME` to expand configurations like `excludesfile = ~/.mkdocsignore`.
 If you rely on `git` configurations other than what lives in your repository, this can lead to disparities between what you observe when running `git` in your shell versus what gets ignored by this plugin.
-If you experience this and are unable to move the requisite configuration into your repository’s `.gitignore` file(s), consider exposing the `HOME` environment variable to your build environment or modifying `.git/config` or `.git/info/exclude` in your local repository copy.
+If you experience this and are unable to move the requisite configuration into your repository’s `.mkdocsignore` file(s), consider exposing the `HOME` environment variable to your build environment or modifying `.git/config` or `.git/info/exclude` in your local repository copy.